-The Partnership recognizes revenue daily as it is earned.
-Revenues are presented gross with Virginia Department of Transportation ("VDOT") fees, credit card fees and the VIP Miles Program cash back bonuses presented separately under expenses in the statements of operations.
+The Partnership recognizes revenue from toll revenues daily as it is earned.
+Revenues are presented gross with Virginia Department of Transportation ("VDOT") fees and credit card fees presented separately under expenses in the statements of operations.

 Use of Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses, together with amounts disclosed in the related notes to the financial statements.
 Management believes that its estimates and assumptions are appropriate; however, future actual results could differ from those estimates.